cnelson20/ace_browser/README.md

 #### How it will work:
 curl handles downloading html files curl, via flags --cookie-jar and --cookie, can write / read cookies from a site.
---output sends the downloaded page to a file, --silent suppress any output to stdio (good)
+--output sends the downloaded page to a file, --silent suppresses any output to stdio (good) --dump-header stores the http headers from a server's response to a file as well.

 For example,
 ```